A cup is a cup, oh yup, oh yup, unless that cup is the cup my vet talks up! What in the world can this mean?

 Why Tracking Your Dog's Calories Matters

 Why is measuring your pet’s food and knowing how many calories they're eating every day so important?
 Because the pet obesity rate in the U.S. (and in many other countries, too) has truly ballooned to epidemic proportions.

 Obesity in pets contributes to other health issues such as osteoarthritis in dogs or potentially diabetes in cats.
-And while overfeeding a pet their regular food isn’t the only contributing factor, it certainly is a big one — and it’s one that’s typically easy to change.
+And while overfeeding a pet their regular food isn’t the only contributing factor, it certainly is a big one — and it’s typically easy to change.

 There are HUGE advantages to measuring your pet’s food.
 For one thing, your pet will be much healthier.
-Animals at ideal body weight are easier for your veterinarian to examine and it also allows more accurate bloodwork results.
-Additionally, since medications are based on weight, you not only have to administer less medication (that is especially nice with cats!) but you also save money.
+Animals at ideal body weight are easier for your veterinarian to examine, and it also allows for more accurate bloodwork results.
+Additionally, since medications are based on weight, you not only have to administer less medication (that is especially nice with cats!), but you also save money.

 How Often Should You Feed Your Dog?